-With millions of apps in the Play Store, searching for the best Android apps is daunting.
+With millions of apps on the Play Store, searching for the best among them is daunting.
 Whether you need a great weather app or a new tool to speed up your productivity, there are always dozens available.
 Here at AndroidPIT, we’ve spent hours curating the top Android apps for every purpose, and compiled only the best of them into one list.
 Here are the best Android apps of 2018.

 Jump to section:

 - Keep in touch with these great messenger apps

 - Up your typing game with new keyboard apps

 - Stay one step ahead of nature with great weather apps

 - Fantastic photo apps to edit snaps like a pro

 - Best Android apps for listening to music